 - 2 days after Next Delinquent Date

 Delinquent Reason has the date and any message returned by the payment provider appended to the end of the existing field data, creating a log of each failed attempt.

 If the final attempt fails, the

-Cancelled Date will be set, and no further payments will be attempted.
-It may be smart to setup a notification in Salesforce so you get alerted when this happens.
-You can also configure something sililar in Salesforce to alert the contact when payment has failed and is likely to be attempted again.
+Suspended Date will be set, and no further payments will be attempted.
+You should setup a notification in Salesforce so you get alerted when this happens.
+You can also configure an email to go out from Salesforce to alert the contact eachh time a payment has failed and when it will be attempted again.